-- Matt’s three field placements during his time at CSSW supported his professional goals by setting him up with a “strong professional platform” to start a career in social enterprise administration.
+- Matt’s three practicum placements during his time at CSSW supported his professional goals by setting him up with a “strong professional platform” to start a career in social enterprise administration.
 He particularly enjoyed working for Professor Shelly Akabas at the Workplace Center—says he is still in contact with five of the youth he worked with, seven years later.

 - He mentions that he particularly appreciated Professor Akabas’s criticism of his writing, as well as her insistence that he get better at it by doing research-based writing for six months.
 She set the bar very high for him, he says.